vuolen/othello-core/README.md

 Called at the start of the game, use this method to initialize your bot.

 ### int[] makeMove(int[][] board)
 Called each time it's your bot's turn to make a move.
-The possible values of the board are OthelloBot.EMPTY, OthelloBot.PLAYER, OthelloBot.OPPONENT.
+The possible values of the board are `OthelloBot.EMPTY`, `OthelloBot.PLAYER`, `OthelloBot.OPPONENT`.
 The return value is simply a two-element array containing the indices of the tile where you want to position your next piece.
 Please note that returning a move that is not valid results in your bot being disqualified.

 ## Creating your own bot / workflow //TODO